Stezii/tilestrata-postgismvt/README.md

   );
 ```

+### Point clustering

-Cluster map features sharing a coordinate in the tile coordinate space.
+Clustering can be used for point features sharing a coordinate in the tile coordinate space.
-Attributes will be dropped.
 Each feature contains an attribute *count* that can be used e. g. for a density map.

+*cluster*: Attributes will be dropped.

 ![cluster](img/cluster.png?raw=true "cluster")

 ```js